Anneth Delliecia: Performances on Indonesian Idol Junior 2018

-Debut Single : Tetap Untukmu & Mungkin Hari Ini Esok Atau Nanti
+Debut Single : Tetap Untukmu and Mungkin Hari Ini Esok Atau Nanti

 On 29 August 2019, Anneth released her first single on her first debut as a professional singer, TETAP UNTUKMU, under a label called RANS MUSIC, a label owned by Raffi Ahmad and Nagita Slavina.
-One year after its release, this single became the number #1 hit in Viral 50 Indonesia Spotify and some other digital streaming platforms.
+One year after its release, this single became the number No. 1 hit in Viral 50 Indonesia Spotify and some other digital streaming platforms.
 In the same year, she released a compilation album called MIMPIKU JADI NYATA.
 She also played a role in the same title of Web Series which was uploaded to RANS ENTERTAINMENT's YouTube channel.

 In June 2020, Anneth collaborated with TNT Boys to cover a song from Ariana Grande and Justin Bieber entitled Stuck With U. This collaboration was carried out online due to the condition of the world which is facing the coronavirus.
 But they hope that someday they can collaborate and meet in person.

 On 18 October 2020, right on her 15th birthday, her 2nd single was released.
 This song was written by the fourteen-year-old singer-songwriter herself.
 MUNGKIN HARI INI ESOK ATAU NANTI hit 80 million views in RANS MUSIC's YouTube channel within 6 months.
 The song became the top chart on almost all music platforms in Indonesia.

 In June 2021, Joox released Believers remixes of songs from Alan Walker one of the remixes featured with Anneth.

 In October 2021, Anneth was chosen to represent Indonesia in the 2021 Asia Song Festival and became the youngest performer in the event's history, aged 15.

 In December 2021, Anneth was awarded as Best Asian Artist at the 2021 Mnet Asian Music Awards.
 She is the youngest winner of this category in the history of this event.
 She received this award at the age of 16.